Kelvincwaters/dsc-mod-1-project-v2-1-online-ds-ft-120919/README.md

 Name: popularity, dtype: float64

 ```
-**Recommendation: No correalation, I would recommend that merchandise associated with films was used to gauge how popular a film is, of course this wouldn't be feasible for a lot of films, but could indicate public support for a storyline like Disney's Frozen as an example.
+**Recommendation: At a value of 0.072572013 no correalation, I would recommend that merchandise associated with films is also used to gauge how popular a film is, of course this wouldn't be feasible for a lot of films, but could indicate public support for a storyline like Disney's Frozen as an example.
 Not sure the of a demand of IT dolls!*

 **Future work: Draw a correlation between merchandise sales and movie releases.*